-Welcome to the best of our hands-on ideas for this book!
+Welcome to the best of our hands-on ideas for Little House in the Big Woods!
 We love sharing all the fun we’ve had in our experiential workshops, but please don’t let our abundance of ideas bog you down.
 Just take what you need, and change it to suit your goals.
 Relax!
 You can’t go wrong.
 It’s all about inspiring kids to read for fun—and learn for life.

 Becky and Jenny

 No more surfing the Internet and patching together a plan!
 This all-original kit includes everything you need to help your kids soak up this book in experiential, academic ways.
 You’ll find prop ideas, activity and project directions, templates, “bookbite” suggestions, handouts, links to audiovisual aids, and other resources—all in one place!